-There are four practical courses with placements this year, ranging from four to 12 weeks.
-One and/or two of these placements will occur away from your geographical location.
+There are four practical courses with placements this year, ranging from four to 14 weeks.
+At least two of these placements will occur away from your geographical location.

 A two-week Wānanga/Intensive will take place in Christchurch in the middle of the year, with another Wānanga/Intensive in November.
+The New Zealand Midwifery Council exam is at the end of the year.